-(CNN) -- A man who worked as a civilian military contractor at an air force base in Florida faces federal charges for improperly getting military housing and failing to report the weapons he had at the location, the Department of Justice said Friday.
+(CNN) -- A man who worked as a civilian military contractor at a U.S. Air Force base in Tampa, Florida has been indicted for improperly getting military housing and failing to report the weapons he had at the location, the Department of Justice said Friday.

-The U.S. attorney's office in Tampa said Scott Allan Bennett hasn't been indicted but has been charged by criminal complaint for actions last year at MacDill Air Force Base, the headquarters of both Central Command and Special Operations Command.
+Scott Allan Bennett faces up to five years in prison for the charges stemming from his alleged actions last year at MacDill Air Force Base, the headquarters of both Central Command and Special Operations Command.

-The complaint -- dated December 16 was filed ahead of the indictment in U.S. District Court in Tampa and unsealed two days ago -- said Bennett made a false statement and violated a defense property security regulation.
+A complaint dated December 16 was filed ahead of the indictment in U.S. District Court in Tampa and unsealed last week.
+According to the complaint, Bennett made a false statement and violated a defense property security regulation.
 A statement from MacDill Air Force Base said Bennett legally possessed the weapons but he had failed to register them as the base required.

-An affidavit from an air force detective laid out this timeline regarding Bennett's alleged actions:
+An affidavit from an Air Force detective laid out this timeline regarding Bennett's alleged actions:

 Early on April 23, Bennett was selected for random screening when he entered a gate at the base.